addianto/handson-hadoop-mapreduce/README.md

     > Question #1: What happened to `a_file.txt` file?

 Good job for reaching the end of the mini exercises!
-At the very least, now you know the basic commands that you can call when interacting with a Linux-based computer.
+Now you have the basic knowledge on using basic commands that you can call when interacting with a Linux-based computer.
 In this case, the master node is actually a Linux-based server and all exercises in the subsequent sections will require you to call commands in the shell.
-Now you can proceed to the next section.
+You can proceed to the next section.

 > [Back to ToC](#table-of-contents)